SAP-archive/IssieBoard/README.md

 You should be able to select it via the globe icon.

-If you want to configure the appearance of the keyboard, please launch the app and follow the screen shots below.
+If you want to configure the appearance of the keyboard, please launch the app and follow the screenshots below.

 ![AllKeysColor](https://github.com/SAP/IssieBoard/blob/master/AllKeysColor.png)